oracle/node-oracledb/package/README.md

     `NODE_ORACLEDB_PACKAGE_HOSTNAME` (e.g. "your.example.com") and
     `NODE_ORACLEDB_PACKAGE_URL_PATH` (e.g. "/yourpath/") which must be set before running `make`.

+  - `oracledb-src-X.Y.Z.tgz` which is the complete source code, mainly created because older npm's (e.g. with Node 4) do not download the opdi submodule code when installing from a GitHub tag or branch.

 - The`staging-oracledb-X.Y.Z.tgz` package can be used to host binaries on internal networks.
 Copy `staging-oracledb-X.Y.Z.tgz`, the binary